vanquiche/easy-post-slider/README.md

 ## Features

-Easy Post Slider is a custom Wordpress block that displays your posts in a slider/carousel component.
-This block comes with several settings from customizing appearance to query filters.
-This Slider is fully responsive to all screen sizes and meets accessibility standards.
-Out of the box this block supports lazy and blurry loading of images to ensure that performance is priority.
+Easy Post Slider is a customizable WordPress block designed to showcase your posts in a dynamic slider format.
+This block offers a range of settings to personalize the appearance and apply query filters.
+This slider is fully responsive, adapting seamlessly to different screen sizes, and adheres to accessibility standards.
+It also includes built-in features such as lazy and blurry loading of images, prioritizing performance right from the start.

 ## Installation

-This block is currently under review to be release on the Wordpress Plugin Directory.
-If you would like to start using this block now in your Wordpress site then follow the instructions below.
+This block is currently undergoing a review process before its release on the WordPress Plugin Directory.
+However, if you're eager to start using this block on your WordPress site right away, please follow the instructions provided below.

 1. Clone this repository `git clone https://github.com/vanquiche/easy-post-slider.git`